-Novatel Wireless, Inc. is offering 4,250,000 shares of common stock and the selling stockholders named in this prospectus are offering 3,250,000 shares of common stock.
+Novatel Wireless, Inc. is offering 4,250,000 shares of common stock and the selling stockholders named in this prospectus are offering 1,750,000 shares of common stock.
 We will not receive any proceeds from the sale of the shares by the selling stockholders.

-Our common stock is quoted on the Nasdaq SmallCap Market under the symbol "NVTL."
-The last reported sale price of our common stock on the Nasdaq SmallCap Market on April 13, 2004 was \$24.45 per share.
+Our common stock is quoted on the Nasdaq SmallCap Market under the symbol "NVTL" but has been approved for quotation on the Nasdaq National Market, commencing prior to the closing of this offering.
+The last reported sale price of our common stock on the Nasdaq SmallCap Market on April 28, 2004 was \$16.27 per share.